salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

 <a href="images/01x04-play-app-running-in-browser.png"><img src="images/01x04-play-app-running-in-browser.png" width="640"></a>

+## Port conflict ?

-  If you have a conflict on port 9000, you can change the port play runs on using the play console.
+  If you have a conflict on port 9000 (you have something else running that is using the port), you can change the port play runs on using the play console.
 In the console, use the following command to run on port 9999:

     [todo-app] $ run 9999